reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 - Food
   - there were options for vegan, halal, dairy-free, gluten-free
   - attendees with dietary restrictions were permitted to get their food first, so they would have the opportunity to get what they needed
+- Microphone
+  - use of microphones was required for all speakers
+  - all speakers had been instructed on how to effectively use a microphone so attendees could hear them
 - Tshirts
   - t-shirts were available for **women's cut** in different sizes
 - Quiet Rooms